What compelled you to write?

 Some came from my dad.
 Not in the relationship between Billy (my main character) and his father, but in the scenes themselves.
 I have always been fascinated with my dad’s childhood.
 He grew up after the Depression.
 During a time, in my mind at least, that seemed slower than it is now.
 Boys spent most of their time with their buddies outside.
 My dad shared stories of trapping muskrats, shooting bee-bee guns, and accidentally burning down his detached garage (now he tells me it was only the couch).
 In fact, when Billy McQueen and his best friend Pepé shoot the pumpkins off of Farmer Sanchez's fence post and get caught by the sheriff, Pepé shoves the pellet gun down his pants to escape trouble with the law—that was my dad and his best friend (who happened to be the sheriff's own mischievous son).

 Any of the boxing scenes in both of my books, SOMETHING I AM NOT and my newest, REGENT, also came from my dad.
 He grew up in Chatham, NJ.
 He and his buddy used to ride their bikes down to a boxing training center at the bottom of Snake Hill to watch the fighters.
 He spent hours ringside and I picked up many stories and boxing details from him.
 Especially the mention of Kid Gavilan in REGENT.

 Tell us about your character Billy in Something I Am Not:

 Billy is seventeen and trying to balance two lives.
 One with his friends and mentor (his voice of faith), and the other with his father in the boxing club.
 It’s an allegory in many ways of how we all live—balancing the voices of truth and lie.
-Living, often times, under the wrong father.
-Believing our value comes from what we can do and how well we do it.
-Believing the voices—from others and often in our own head—that say we’re a failure, less than.
-That we could never measure up because we are too far gone.
+Living, often times, under the wrong voice—from others and often in our own head—that say we’re a failure and that we’re missing something we should have.
+That we could never measure up.
 That’s the story of Billy.
 That’s how he sees himself.
 Broken.
 Filled with shame.
 Alone.
 That’s his inner journey.